 After a chaotic two years, packed full of ups and downs, it’s safe to say a lot has changed.
 Activity, focus, trends and the way we work has shifted.
 As we enter into 2022 you may wonder – what could be expected from this year?
-We ask landscape company directors Mark Youde, director of Urban Landscape Design, Marc Lane, managing director of Landscapia, and Alistair Bayford, business development director of Maylim, about what they think the next year will bring.
+We ask landscape company directors Mark Youde, director of Urban Landscape Design, Marc Lane, managing director of Landscapia, Alistair Bayford, business development director of Maylim, and James Scott, managing director of The Garden Company, about what they think the next year will bring.

 The impact of the pandemic sparked a wide spread new-found love and value for outdoor space.
 In turn, this led to a significant increase in the number of clients investing in the outdoor living market.
 For 2022, the demand for outdoor kitchens particularly is suspected to continue to grow.
 Mark Youde said: “We noticed this trend developing over the past year, and certainly suspect the demand for outdoor kitchens, and covered spaces for entertainment purposes, to continue on into 2022.”

 Marc Lane agreed, explaining that he too has been working on many outdoor living style projects.
 “The increase in demand for covered outdoor spaces at the initial design brief stage has been significant.”

 Marc also anticipates that ‘garden zoning’ will continue to be popular among customers.
 He explained: “Clients want to maximise their outdoor space and create extra living and kitchen areas that can be used all year round for alfresco dining and entertaining.”
 Marc revealed the combination of decorative screening, planting, and bespoke garden furniture as the “perfect” options to achieve this.